I always need to be busy.

 You enjoy all stages of a new project, including planning and executing.

-You don’t tend to procrastinate and enjoy good results.
+You don’t tend to procrastinate, and you enjoy seeing good results.

 You have an excellent work-life balance.
-You are a flexible and adaptable person, and your actions match your words.
+You’re flexible, adaptable, and your actions match your words.

 Low